uspki/policies/certificate-policy.md

 For the status of Subordinate CA Certificates, the root CA shall update information provided via OCSP at least (i) every 31 days and (ii) within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder shall not respond with a "good" status.
+If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder shall not respond with a "good" status and shall respond with an "unknown" status.
 The CA shall monitor the responder for such requests as part of its security response procedures.

 ### 4.9.11 Other forms of revocation advertisements available
-Subscribers may rely on stapling, in accordance with RFC4366, to distribute its OCSP responses.
-The CA is still responsible for supporting OCSP status responses even if a Subscriber decides to staple OCSP responses.
+Subscribers may rely on stapling, in accordance with RFC4366, to distribute OCSP responses.
+The CA shall be responsible for supporting OCSP status responses even if a Subscriber decides to staple OCSP responses.

 ### 4.9.12 Special requirements related to key compromise
 See Section 4.9.1